Discovering Early Autumn Motorcycling Bliss in Pocahontas County, WV

 Before you hit the road, make sure you’re prepared for the unique conditions of motorcycling in Pocahontas County:

-Weather: Late summer/early fall weather can vary greatly, so pack layers and be prepared for sudden changes in temperature.
+Weather: Early fall weather can vary greatly, so pack layers and be prepared for sudden changes in temperature.

 Road Conditions: While the primary roads are well-maintained, some of the backroads may be less predictable.
 Keep an eye out for loose gravel or potholes.